DevilMortar/ISEN-KMEANS/README.md

 ### Prerequisites

-You need to install python last version and download the lib :
+You need to install python last version on the [Python Website](https://www.python.org/) and get all the lib required by executing in your terminal :

 ```
-random, matplot, numpy, pylab, csv
+pip install numpy matplotlib
 ```

 ## Authors